 By default, the network map displays the vulnerabilities of a detected application only if the packet contains the application's vendor and version.
-However, you can configure the system to list the vulnerabilities for applications lacking vendor and version data by enabling the vulnerability mapping setting for the application in the Firepower Management Center configuration.
+However, you can configure the system to list the vulnerabilities for applications lacking vendor and version data by enabling the vulnerability mapping setting for the application in the management center configuration.